 The term linguocultureme by V. V. Vorobyova, - is "a complex inter-level item which represents the dialectical unity of the linguistic (sign, meaning) and extranlinguistic (concept, subject).
 As an item of a deeper level than the word, linguocultureme" [Azimov, p.
 127] "accumulates both the actual language representation ("form of thought") and the closely related non-linguistic cultural environment.
 The linguocultureme exists as an item of meaning and one can express it by a word, phrase, or the whole text.
-The logo-epistem - is a "knowledge stored in the item of language (which identifies) and at the level of culture (which is under identification).
+The logo-epistem - is a "knowledge stored in the item of language: a sign that requires comprehension at the level of language (which identifies) and at the level of culture (which is under identification).